Our Braided Rivers

 - Hearnshaw et al (undated): Ecosystem Services Review of Water Storage Projects in Canterbury: The Opihi River Case

-- 20017: DOC; Braided River Ecology: literature review of physical habitats and aquatic invertebrate communities
+- 2007: DOC; Braided River Ecology: a literature review of physical habitats and aquatic invertebrate communities